Open MRI vs Closed MRI: What’s the Difference and Why It Matters

 Design and Structure

 The design of an open MRI is less restrictive, featuring open sides or a wide gap above the patient.
-The machine is usually C or U-shaped, creating a more spacious and less confining environment.
+The machine is usually C- or U-shaped, creating a more spacious, less confining environment.
 Thus, you have better visibility during the scan.

 However, the magnets in open MRI are a bit weaker.
 They range from 0.3 to 1.2 Tesla.
-So, open MRI machine images may have some clarity issues, lacking the fine details like the closed MRI.
+So, open MRI machine images may have some clarity issues, lacking the fine details seen in closed MRI images.

 Closed MRI, on the other hand, produces remarkably detailed images.
 It features powerful magnets ranging between 1.5 and 3 Tesla.
 The machine’s cylindrical tunnel fully encloses the patient, which may feel a bit tight and confined.